nodeloophole/nodeloophole.github.io/content.md

 * Courses, certifications, awards, etc.

 note:
+The first part is a good assessment of everyone's technical capabilities.

 When assessing Drupal skills, get specific -- More than just backend / frontend for D7 or D8.
 Ask questions like:
 Do they have knowledge with field formatters, with creating twig templates, with configuration management, with writing event subscribers, with the render array, etc.